- <div style="background-image:url(/live/image/gid/152/width/1600/height/300/crop/1/47147_adolescent-adult-blur-933964.rev.1538511206.jpg)"/>

 Other Important Resources:

-Moodle is a primary resource for sharing course content online; Moodle is familiar to both students and faculty.
-Taking advantage of this tool and its familiarity is a good way to ease the transition to teaching online during an emergency situation.
+Moodle is a primary resource for sharing course content online.
+Taking advantage of this tool is a good way to provide remote student access to course materials and information.

-The following list contains a number of ways you can share various types of course materials with your students online via Moodle.
-Each bulleted statement below is a link to more detailed information.
-Course sites are automatically created in Moodle each semester and allow instructors to:
+The following is a list of ways you can share various types of course materials with your students through Moodle.
+Each bullet below links to more detailed information.

 - Post the course syllabus - See page 8 for “Upload and Display a File”